Apple walnut crumble slice is filled with Australian Granny Smith apples and topped with a cinnamon and nutmeg laced walnut crumble.

 - Cool on a wire cooling rack.
 Once cooled sprinkle with icing sugar and cut into squares.

 - In a large bowl place flour and butter.
 Rub butter through the flour with the tips of your fingers until the mixture resembles coarse breadcrumbs.
-Add sugar, baking powder, cinnamon, nutmeg and walnuts.
+Add sugar, baking powder, cinnamon, nutmeg, vanilla, and walnuts.